 In December 2020, subsequent to the consummation of the Initial Public Offering, the Company entered into three consulting arrangements for services to help identify and introduce the Company to potential targets and provide assistance with due diligence, deal structuring, documentation and obtaining shareholder approval for an initial Business Combination.
-These agreements provide for an aggregate monthly fee of \$62,500 and aggregate success fees of \$1,100,000 payable upon the consummation of an initial Business Combination.
-The accrual amount under these agreements was zero and approximately \$38,300 as of March 31, 2021 and December 31, 2020, respectively.
+We entered into an additional consulting agreement for similar services in March 2021.
+These agreements provide for an aggregate monthly fee of \$74,167 and aggregate success fees of \$1,380,000 payable upon the consummation of an initial Business Combination.
+The accrual amount under these agreements was zero and approximately \$38,300 as of June 30, 2021 and December 31, 2020, respectively.
+For the three and six months ended June 30, 2021, the Company incurred and paid approximately \$222,500 and \$411,000, under these agreements, respectively.